creative-computing-society/CCS-Member-Portal/README.md

-# This portal will be used to keep track of members of the Creative Computing Society.
+# This portal will be used to keep record of various meetups.